-If dot11HECCAIndicationMode(#20501) is equal to either 0 (singleelement) or 1 (per20bitmap), the receiver shall issue a PHY-CCA.indication(BUSY, {primary}) primitive for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (82 + 20 = 62 dBm) in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY,{secondary}), PHY-CCA.indication(BUSY,{secondary40}), PHY-CCA.indication(BUSY,{secondary80}), PHY-CCA.indication(BUSY,{per20bitmap}), or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+The receiver shall issue a PHY-CCA.indication primitive with the STATUS parameter set to BUSY for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (82 + 20 = 62 dBm) in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver's antenna(s).
+If the operating channel width is greater than 20 MHz, then the channel-list parameter is present and shall be set to {primary}.
+Following the indication and while the threshold continues to be exceeded, the receiver shall not issue a PHY-CCA.indication primitive with STATUS set to IDLE or with a change in the channel-list parameter.

 CCA sensitivity for signals not occupying the primary 20 MHz channel